 All University of California undergraduate degree programs require the completion of the American History and Institutions, (AH&I) requirement.
 Successful completion of AH&I ensures that every student graduates with a fundamental understanding of American history and the principles of American institutions under the federal and state constitutions.

-Students may satisfy this requirement by completing approved coursework or achieving a qualifying score on a standardized exam.
+Students may satisfy this requirement by completing qualifying courses or achieving a qualifying score on a standardized exam.
 Many students will have already fulfilled the AH&I requirement through a high school American history or government course.

 This requirement may be satisfied in any one of the following ways: